Miki18/Tanks/README.md

 # Tanks
 ## About Project

-Tanks is a simple game made in cpp.
-Player has to move tank and collect points.
+"Tanks" is a simple game made in cpp.
+Player has to move tank and collects points.
 If the player gathers enough points, the game will rank player on the leaderboard.
-During game player will have to fight with enemies, who will try to kill him.
+During game player will have to fight with enemies, who will try to destroy player's tank.
 Game has simple 2D graphic based on sfml's shapes.

 ## How to run this game